 Signs and symptoms of retinoblastoma

-Retinoblastomas are often found when a parent or doctor notices a child’s eye looks unusual.
+Retinoblastomas nearly always occur in young children.
+They are often found when a parent or doctor notices a child’s eye looks unusual.

 White pupillary reflex